chandra1sekar/data-engineering/syllabus/slides.md

 partioning II, Hadoop

     5.1 What is a Data Store?
-      5.1.1 - Data Store in Pipeline [lecture]
+      5.1.1 - What is a Data Store? [question]
       5.1.2 x Hadoop [lecture] [TM]
       - Hadoop Question [question]